-What Is Accreditation and Why It Matters
+What Is Accreditation and Why Does It Matter?

 Accreditation is the act of granting recognition to an educational institution that maintains suitable standards.
-This is to assure the quality of the institution and assist in the improvement of the school.
+This is to ensure the quality of the institution and assist in the improvement of the school.
+Besides providing quality education for pupils and helping prospects find a job after graduating, accredited schools also provide pupils with financial aid, such as access to deferral loans and grants.

 Accreditations for International Schools